 - Gift in kind

-- All donations must be in the best interest of the Calgary Public Library and be consistent with the Library Foundation’s Mission, Vision and Values.
+- All donations must be in the best interest of the Library and be consistent with the Foundation’s Mission, Vision and Values.

-- Beyond meeting all legal requirements, gifts may need to be assessed to ensure that their acceptance does not bring any risk of harm to the Library or Library Foundation.
+- Beyond meeting all legal requirements, gifts may need to be assessed to ensure that their acceptance does not bring any risk of harm to the Library or Foundation, including jeopardizing the Foundation’s status as a registered charity under the Income Tax Act.

 - While embracing the need to accommodate donor wishes, the donor recognizes that gift restrictions often limit the ability of the Library to serve the changing needs of the community.

-- Funds raised in excess of what is required for a given project will be directed to the area of greatest need at the Calgary Public Library.
+- Funds raised in excess of what is required for a given project will be directed to the area of greatest need at the Library.

-- The Library Foundation commits to the highest ethical standards in its engagement with donors.
+- The Foundation commits to the highest ethical standards in its engagement with donors.

-- The Library Foundation shall honour requests of anonymity concerning a donation.
+- The Foundation shall honour requests of anonymity concerning a donation.

-The Library Foundation may decline a gift if it violates the Guiding Principles or any of the provisions of this Policy.
-The Library Foundation shall advise the donor as soon as is practically possible of its decision to decline a gift.
+The Foundation may decline a gift if it violates any of the provisions of this Policy.
+The Foundation shall advise the donor as soon as is practically possible of its decision to decline a gift.

 Gifts of cash make up the bulk of donations made to the Library Foundation.

-- The Library Foundation welcomes donors to make charitable contributions in the form of a cash gift (including cash, credit card, cheque, or pledges).
+- The Foundation welcomes donors to make charitable contributions in the form of a cash or cash equivalent gift (including cash, credit card, cheque, or pledges).

-- Cheques shall be made payable to the Calgary Public Library Foundation.
+- Cheques shall be made payable to the Foundation and not to any individual representing the Foundation.

 - Donor information is required for the preparation of a tax receipt.

-- Tax receipts will be issued in accordance with CRA regulations.
+- Tax receipts will be issued in accordance with Canada Revenue Agency regulations.

 All donated securities are sold upon receipt and the donor will receive a tax receipt for the value of the securities donated based on the closing price on the day of receipt by our custodial agent.